xabbu42/Master/arbeit.md

 subformula on the right or as part of a subformula on the left of the conclusion.
 A formula on the left can only correspond to a subformula on the right as a strict subformula.
-Therefore all corresponding occurrences of $s$ on the right in the remaining branch up to the root are part of a strict subformula and are occurrences of the same proof term $s$.
+Therefore all corresponding occurrences of $s$ on the right in the remaining path up to the root are part of a strict subformula and are occurrences of the same proof term $s$.
 As $t$ itself is a corresponding occurrences of $s$ in that path, we get $t = s$.